software-foundations/learning-javascript/coder/section_06_function/README.md

 - The 'this' in arrow function is based on the context where the function is in

+- In arrow funcitons, 'this' points to the module context where the arrow function was placed in

+- The arrow functions has higher priority than bind() about 'this' reference

+- Even eith .bind(), this holds the reference when using arrow functions

 - It reduces the syntax

 - It is useful when we have small funcitons